ibm-cloud-docs/cloud-activity-tracker/reference/auth_uaa.md

 # Getting a UAA token
 {: #auth_uaa}

-Use {{site.data.keyword.Bluemix}} UAA to get an authentication token that you can use to work with the {{site.data.keyword.cloudaccesstraillong}} service.
+Use {{site.data.keyword.cloud_notm}} UAA to get an authentication token that you can use to work with the {{site.data.keyword.cloudaccesstraillong}} service.
 You can obtain the authentication token by using the {{site.data.keyword.cloud_notm}} CLI, or by using APIs.
 {:shortdesc}

 {{site.data.keyword.cloudaccesstrailfull}} is deprecated.
 As of 9 May 2019, you cannot provision new {{site.data.keyword.cloudaccesstrailshort}} instances.
 Existing premium plan instances are supported until 30 September 2019.
 To continue monitoring the activity of your {{site.data.keyword.cloud_notm}} account, provision an instance of the [{{site.data.keyword.at_full}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).